 In terms of bang for your buck, this is the easiest circular walk in the lakes that delivers such impressive views.

-Drive to the car park at Underskiddaw and it’s a simple 15-minute stroll up a grassy bank to the summit.
+Drive to the car park at Underskiddaw, which is a simple 15-minute stroll up a grassy bank to the summit.

-If don’t have a car, it is a 6-mile round trip walk from Keswick town centre to the summit.
+If you don’t have a car, it is a 6-mile round-trip walk from Keswick town centre to the summit.

 Paul and I often head up here in the early evening (on a nice day), armed with a picnic, and take in the views of Derwentwater and the northern Fells laid out beneath the summit.